BestVR.Tech does a tour of the accessory shops to find the best accessories for our HTC Vive headset

 The synthetic polyurethane material also causes sweating, despite the pores on the surface.
 But as we said at the start of this review, it is a tradeoff between comfort and field of view - also between comfort and hygiene.

-MDW VR Cable Management for HTC VIVE Virtual Reality Headset-Adhesive Drill Free
+MDW VR Cable Management

 This is essentially a hook-and-eye based, ceiling-mounted cable management solution.
 And boy was that a mouthful to say.
 And that pretty much sums up the nature of the solution.
 It is quite a "dramatic" solution for the cable management problem.